stg-tud/apsa/2019/6-BasicCallGraphAlgorithms/BasicCallGraphAlgorithms.md

 # Implementation Differences and their Effect

-^ Often the same conceptual algorithms are implemented very differently across frameworks (e.g., WALA, OPAL, SOOT) and therefore the call graphs vary widely in the their precision.
+^ Often the same conceptual algorithms are implemented very differently across frameworks (e.g., WALA, OPAL, SOOT) and, therefore, the call graphs vary widely in the their precision.

 ^ Given the following example: